newspaper(content) RECENT EVENT Support:

 These self-assessment screening tools provide an anonymous evaluation, immediate feedback and contact information for a variety of resources and referrals offered at the university and in the community.
 Take an assessment now at http://go.unl.edu/screenu.

-Alcohol Psychoeducation Workshop
+Alcohol and Drug Psychoeducation Workshop

 This educational workshop, spanning two 2-hour sessions, teaches students how to avoid negative consequences related to their substance use.
 Topics covered include:

-• Physiological Effects of Alcohol
+• Physiological Effects of Alcohol and Cannabis

 • Critical Thinking: Preventing Negative Substance Use Outcomes